ewirch/ewirch.github.io/_posts/2013-12-15-resolving-circular-dependencies.md

   path: /assets/images/2013/12/circular.jpg
   thumb:
 ---
 I stumbled several times already upon situations where I created a circular dependency between two classes.
-A circular dependency is bad design in general.
+A circular dependency is a code smell.

-It increases coupling between classes and thus makes changes more difficult ([Circular dependency - Wikipedia][wikipedia]).
-But in some languages (for example Java) it's possible to create classes which depend on each other without compiler errors.
+It increases coupling between classes and thus makes changes more difficult ([Circular dependency - Wikipedia][wikipedia]), but in some languages (for example Java) it's possible to create classes which depend on each other without compiler errors.
 So very often circular dependencies are created and used without noticing.
 Differently for C++.
 The strict processing order of C++ compilers will spill out a bunch of errors when you try to make two classes depend on each other.
 But you surely had a reason for this attempt.
 So how you achieve your aim whilst avoiding a circular dependency?
 See this example of a thread safe, usage based, load balanced object pool implementation:

 ```c++